-In a span of 10 hours I transitioned from hoping to relax in the weekend to be on a plane to India.
-If you had read my travel post you would have known my last week was real taxing.
-From 600 miles overnight uber ride, to missed flights, to be in three different states – I had my share of fun.
+In a span of 10 hours, I transitioned from hoping to relax in the weekend to be on a plane to India.
+If you had read my travel post, you would have known my last week was really taxing.
+From 600 miles overnight Uber ride to missed flights, to be in three different states – I had my share of fun.
 I was so looking forward to the weekend to rewind and be ready for the next week.
-But as luck would have it, I landed up on this plane for a one day trip to Delhi.
+But as luck would have it, I landed upon this plane for a one-day trip to Delhi.

 My hotel was in downtown and the car was at the red light across the street where my destination was.
 Time was way past midnight and there was hardly a soul on the street.
-Suddenly I saw she rolling down the passenger side window.
+Suddenly I saw she is rolling down the passenger side window.
 I looked at her with prying eyes, doubting her intentions.
 Then I saw a person running towards the car.
-Before I could comprehend I saw her handing him a 10 dollar bill.
+Before I could comprehend, I saw her handing him a 10-dollar bill.

 He was a homeless person and was holding a placard asking for help.
 I wondered what he was doing in the middle of the night.
 Was he expecting her?
-Her gentle voice took me out of my brooding, “god bless his soul”.
-The person was folding hands and bowing to her in complete gratitude.
+Her gentle voice took me out of my brooding, “God bless his soul”.
+The person folded hands and bowed to her in complete gratitude.

 In the world we live in every time we turn on a channel or read the newspaper all we see is hatred and war.
 But stories like this would always reassure that there is still humanity left in this world.